 So, I can’t really tell you why, but I decided to do a little research on where the state of Washington rates on the quality of our roads.
 We spend a lot of money on our roads and highways but are we getting what we are paying for?

-MoneyGeek says that "Regardless of how much money they spend on road conditions," the report concludes, "states are using available funds to maintain, not fix or improve, crumbling roads."
+MoneyGeek says, "Regardless of how much money they spend on road conditions, states are using available funds to maintain, not fix or improve, crumbling roads."

 loading...

-560 KPQ News reported According to Jill Gonzalez, an analyst with the personal finance website, WalletHub, says the state ranks second in the country for worst driving experiences.
+560 KPQ News reported that according to WalletHub, Washington state ranks second in the country for worst driving experiences:

 Photo by Dave Keefer